 Jabra’s wireless in-ear headphones for cyclists and runners eschew ear hooks or fins to keep them in place, instead relying on the brand’s ShakeGrip tech.

-That won’t be a problem for many, but it was a flaw for our tester, who couldn’t get a consistent secure fit.
+That won’t be a problem for many, but it was a major flaw for my fussy ears, and I couldn’t get a consistently secure fit when running and riding.

-If they do fit your ears, you’ll be getting a great pair of headphones.
+If they fit your ears, you’ll be getting a great pair of headphones, though.

 A well-developed app offers a wealth of customisation options, build quality is first-rate, the battery life is ample and they sound as good as most in-ear rivals at this price point.